 The Commission believes that ActewAGL should have the capacity to manage or mitigate risks in a competitive market.
-For the purpose of the draft determination, the Commission has based its analysis using ActewAGL's assumptions.
-However, prior to making a final decision, the Commission will assess further information from ActewAGL underlying its retail cost assumption.
+However, for the purpose of the final determination, the Commission has taken a conservative view and has based its analysis using ActewAGL's assumptions.
+This is to ensure sufficient margin to be allowed in order to encourage new entrants to the market, given the lack of new authorised retailers in ACT.